-- friends: Also, a model that has swum over from the US: Why "only" have colleagues if you can share the workplace with friends?
-The recruitment and placement of professionally qualified friends is the trend.
-As a boss you transfer the responsibility of the recommendation to your employees - and you can also reward successful efforts with a placement commission.
+- friends: Also a model that spilled over from the USA: Why "only" have colleagues when you can share the workplace with friends?
+The recruitment or placement of professionally qualified friends is a trend.
+As the boss, you transfer the responsibility of the recommendation to your employees - and you can also reward successful efforts with a placement commission.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!

 Consultant packages: You want to increase your reach or address applicants as an employer?
 For these and other topics we offer special Consultant packages (overview) - For example, a personal phone call (price is per hour).